 Welcome to our player profile page for Belgian keeper Thibaut Courtois.
-He will be crucial for Belgium at the World Cup later on this year, but for now why not read this Talent Scout report on him from September 2011.
+He was crucial for Belgium at the World Cup earlier this year, but for now why not read this Talent Scout report on him from September 2011.

 World Cup 2018

 Belgium’s best goalkeeper, Courtois will be expected to be the last line of a quality defence in Russia.
 It appears as if he has been struggling for form through the tournament though as he has conceded two goals against Tunisia and Japan respectively.
-He pulled off some important saves against Brazil and the Belgians now face France in the semi-finals.
+He pulled off some important saves against Brazil but the belgians would eventually lose to France in the semi-finals.